Seattle Public Schools

 AV and Security

-Audio/Visual and Safety & Security Upgrades
+Audio/Visual, Intercom, and Safety & Security Upgrades

 Phase 1

-• Rainier Beach High School: security only
+• Rainier Beach High School

 • Roosevelt High School